Lunar Roving Vehicle: Early lunar mobility studies

 Brown's team made full use of the earlier small-rover studies, and commercially available components were incorporated wherever possible.
 The selection of wheels was of great importance, and almost nothing was known at that time about the lunar surface.
 The Marshall Space Sciences Laboratory (SSL) was responsible for predicting surface properties, and Brown was also prime support contractor for this lab; Brown set up a test area to examine a wide variety of wheel-surface conditions.
-To simulate Pavlics' "resilient wheel," a four-foot-diameter inner tube wrapped with nylon ski rope was used.
+To simulate Pavlics's "resilient wheel," a four-foot-diameter inner tube wrapped with nylon ski rope was used.
 On the small test rover, each wheel had a small electric motor, with overall power provided by standard truck batteries.
-A roll bar gave protection from overturn accidents.
+A roll bar gave protection from overturning accidents.

 In early 1966, Brown's vehicle became available for examining human factors and other testing.
-Marshall built a small test track with craters and rock debris where the several different mock-ups were compared; it became obvious that a small rover would be best for the proposed missions.
+Marshall built a small test track with craters and rock debris where several different mock-ups were compared; it became obvious that a small rover would be best for the proposed missions.
 The test vehicle was also operated in remote mode to determine characteristics that might be dangerous to the driver, such as acceleration, bounce-height, and turn-over tendency as it traveled at higher speeds and over simulated obstacles.
 The test rover's performance under one-sixth gravity was obtained through flights on a KC-135A aircraft in a Reduced Gravity parabolic maneuver; among other things, the need for a very soft wheel and suspension combination was shown.
 Although Pavlics' wire-mesh wheels were not initially available for the reduced gravity tests, the mesh wheels were tested on various soils at the Waterways Experiment Station of the U.S. Army Corps of Engineers at Vicksburg, Mississippi.
 Later, when wire-mesh wheels were tested on low-g flights, the need for wheel fenders to reduce dust contamination was found.
 The model was also extensively tested at the U.S. Army's Yuma Proving Ground in Arizona, as well as the Army's Aberdeen Proving Ground in Maryland.